Protect and Survive: Cultural impact

+The Protect and Survive campaign had a substantial impact on British popular culture in the early 1980s.
+Owing to the controversy surrounding the campaign, much of this cultural response was "barbed".

-The programme created a substantial impact upon the popular culture of the UK of the early 1980s, most notably in music.
-Rock band Jethro Tull recorded a song called "Protect and Survive" on their 1980 album A, while the hardcore punk/D-beat band Discharge recorded the track "Protest and Survive", named after E. P. Thompson's anti-nuclear manifesto, for their 1982 album Hear Nothing See Nothing Say Nothing.
-The actor Patrick Allen, who narrated the associated public information films, recreated this narration for the 1984 number one single, "Two Tribes", by Frankie Goes To Hollywood.
+In music, rock band Jethro Tull recorded a song called "Protect and Survive" on their 1980 album A, while the hardcore punk/D-beat band Discharge recorded the track "Protest and Survive", named after Edward Palmer Thompson's anti-nuclear manifesto, for their 1982 album Hear Nothing See Nothing Say Nothing.
+Actor Patrick Allen, who narrated the associated public information films, recreated this narration for the 1984 number one single, "Two Tribes", by Frankie Goes To Hollywood.
 Irish folk band The Dubliners recorded a song called “Protect and Survive” on their 1987 record, 25 Years Celebration.
 Heavy metal band Wolfsbane's self-titled 1994 album contains a song called "Protect and Survive".
-More recently, the campaign's logo can be seen turned sideways on the cover of the 1997 "Karma Police" single by Radiohead.
-And London post-rock band Public Service Broadcasting recorded a track "Protect and Survive" using samples from the Roger Limb score set over a drum heavy track with live performances incorporating visual elements taken from the government information film.
+More recently, the campaign's logo and illustrations from the pamphlet can be seen on the cover of the 1997 "Karma Police" single by Radiohead.
+Also, London post-rock band Public Service Broadcasting recorded the track "Protect and Survive" using samples from the Roger Limb score set over a drum-heavy track with live performances incorporating visual elements taken from the government information film.

-In print, Raymond Briggs' graphic novel When the Wind Blows (later adapted as an animated film, radio and stage play) obliquely mentions various aspects of the Protect and Survive programme, and the BBC play Threads featured four of the series' films: Stay at Home, Make Your Fall-out Room and Refuge Now, Action After Warnings and Casualties.
-The leaflet series became the subject of detailed and scholarly criticism from anti-nuclear authors (such as E. P. Thompson), who produced a counterargument entitled Protest and Survive.
-Louise Lawrence's children's novel Children of the Dust refers to one of the inner refuge designs mentioned in the leaflets, and to the public information films and radio tapes.
+In print, Raymond Briggs' graphic novel When the Wind Blows (later adapted as an animated film, radio and stage play) obliquely mentions various aspects of the Protect and Survive programme.
+Louise Lawrence's children's novel Children of the Dust refers to one of the inner refuge designs mentioned in the leaflets and to the public information films and radio tapes.

-On television, Protect and Survive was thoroughly lampooned in the television series "The Young Ones" episode "Bomb."
-The Protect and Survive booklet appears on-screen during the episode, as characters hide ineffectively under clothed tables and paint themselves white to deflect the blast; parodying its instructions on creating an "inner refuge" and whitewashing one's windows, respectively.
-Also, in the Spooks episode "Nuclear Strike," the character Malcolm is seen viewing one of the information videos.
+On television, Protect and Survive was lampooned in the television series The Young Ones episode "Bomb."
+The "incredibly helpful and informative" pamphlet appears on-screen during the episode as characters hide ineffectively under clothed tables and paint themselves white to deflect the blast, parodying its instructions on creating an inner refuge and whitewashing one's windows, respectively.
+The BBC television film Threads featured four of the series' films: Stay at Home, Make Your Fall-out Room and Refuge Now, Action After Warnings and Casualties.
+Also, in the Spooks episode "Nuclear Strike", the character Malcolm is seen viewing one of the information videos.

-In a Channel 4 poll of the 100 scariest moments, Protect and Survive came 89th, just above Tod Browning's 1931 Dracula.
-The explanation for this, as explained by some celebrities on the show, was because of the films' grim instructions, unsettling music and the fact that "a nuclear war was one of the most disastrous things that could happen".

-The full version of Protect and Survive is shown on a loop underground at the Hack Green Secret Nuclear Bunker in Cheshire, and the Kelvedon Hatch Secret Nuclear Bunker in Essex.
-Other copies are shown on loops at the Imperial War Museums in London and Manchester.
+The full version of Protect and Survive is shown on a loop underground at the Hack Green Secret Nuclear Bunker in Cheshire and the Kelvedon Hatch Secret Nuclear Bunker in Essex.
+Other copies are shown on loops at the Imperial War Museums in London and Manchester.Fallout: London, a highly-publicized mod for the video game Fallout 4, includes multiple references to the Protect and Survive material, including a themed overhaul of the Pip-Boy featuring similar animations in lieu of Vault Boy.